Hanqaqa/QtTests/README.md

 sudo yum install mesa-libGL-devel
 ```

-The yum package manager tells me that "C development Tools and Librariesis not available".
+The yum package man ager tells me that "C development Tools and Librariesis not available".
 So instead I used the "Development Tools" package and I got it to work:

 ```
 sudo dnf groupinstall "Development Tools"